thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 ENV PYTHONPATH=/code
 ```

-Likewise, over the course of this video you'll understand what the content of this file means...
+You'll understand what the content of this file does shortly as well...

 ## Build the Devcontainer